aditya11ad/ML-course/README.md

 Best for beginners  |  Well explained ML algorithms | organized Notebooks | Case Studies

 ***
-- This repository contains a topic-wise Machine Learning and Deep Learning tutorial notebooks.
+- This repository contains a topic-wise Machine Learning tutorial notebooks.

 - It's for teaching you the fundamentals of Machine Learning in python.

-- It contains the example code.
+- Run these 1 to 14 .ipynb (python notebook) files in jupyter notebook.

+# Thanks :)